Who is DT Information Governance?

 I collect personal data about you that includes name, address, email and contact number.

-I will not ordinarily collect any special types of information such as health information (unless this is necessary for food allergies or accessibility on one of my public courses); and I will not collect any personal data from you that I do not need in order to provide the services to you.
+I will not ordinarily collect any special categories or types of information such as health information (unless this is necessary for food allergies or accessibility on one of my public courses); and I will not collect any personal data from you that I do not need in order to provide the services to you.

-How I get the information and why I have it
+How I get the information and why I have it?

 Most of the information I process is provided to me directly by you for one of the following reasons: